-Many adult immigrants in Little Village and on the city’s Southwest Side suffer with symptoms of anxiety, depression, and complex post-traumatic stress disorder.
-The primary goal of Saint Anthony Hospital's Mental Health Services is to improve the mental health status of uninsured, Spanish-speaking, high-functioning, adult, Latino immigrants seeking counseling services.
+Many community members on the west and southwest sides of Chicago have experiences high levels of trauma which causes symptoms of anxiety, depression, and complex post-traumatic stress disorder.
+The primary goal of Saint Anthony Hospital's Mental Health Services is to improve the mental health status of uninsured or underinsured community members who seek therapeutic services.

 In addition, to increase the number of Spanish-speaking clinicians in the mental health profession who are culturally sensitive in serving the Latino immigrant community, Mental Health Services is a site placement for at least one, bilingual, master’s level, social work intern during the school year.
 Our interns receive supervision and mentorship from the mental health supervisor and participate in all aspects of direct service.

 Mental Health Services is a part of our Community Wellness Program.
-It does not serve adults with severe and diagnosable mental illnesses.
+It does not serve adults with severe mental illnesses or offer medication.
 Our Department of Psychiatry treats patients with mental illness who have acute needs or are in a crisis.